Who Is Jehovah? Who Is Jesus?In the beginning was the Word, and the Word was with God, and the Word was God (John 1:1).

 Himself an object of our faith, John 14:1: "Let not your heart be

 troubled; believe in God, believe also in Me."
+You want ultimate proof that Jesus is

 not an angel?
 Hebrews 1:6 says that when the Father brought the Son